Running Nextcloud as a Podman Container on Rocky Linux¶

 Step 01: Install

-First, make sure your system is up-to-date:
+First, ensure your system is up-to-date:

-Then you'll want to install the
+Then you will want to install the

 dnf -y install epel-release